shweta687888/Thomson_Reuter_Scraper/README.md

 2. Name
 3. Market Capitalization
 4. TTM Sales $
-5. Employees
+5. Employees.
-And from each company listed in the index, it will extract following information of people involved with the business:
+From each company listed in the index, it will extract following information of people involved with the business:
 1. Name
 2. Age
 3. Since